sagemath/trac_to_gh/Issue 5474.md

 # Issue 5474: [with patch, needs review] delimiters for LaTeX representation of matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5474

 Original creator: jhpalmieri